tyaga001/tyaga001/README.md

 ## 👨‍💻 About Me

 I'm Ankur, a developer based in Sweden with ~15 years of experience.
-I specialize in connecting the dots between engineering, product marketing, growth strategies, community building, and developer education.
+I specialize in connecting the dots among engineering, product marketing, growth strategies, community building, and developer education.

 <details>
 <summary>🔍 More about my expertise</summary>